The Magnum Ice Cream Company: Early history

+Formation of The Magnum Ice Cream Company

 The company became an independent subsidiary of Unilever on 1 July 2025 by a demerger.
-The several major ice cream brands owned by Unilever, such as Magnum, Ben & Jerry's, Breyers, and Wall's, were combined into The Magnum Ice Cream Company as a stand-alone company, with headquarters in Amsterdam, Netherlands.
+Following the announcement on 19 March 2024 to create a separate stand-alone business, the several major ice cream brands owned by Unilever, such as Magnum, Ben & Jerry's, Cornetto, Breyers, Calippo, and Wall's, were combined into the Magnum Ice Cream Company as a stand-alone company, with headquarters in Amsterdam, Netherlands.

-Unilever deemed the demerger of ice cream brands as necessary to more closely align with its core businesses in personal care and beauty.
-The Magnum Ice Cream Company uses the same Heartbrand logo applied since 1999 for Wall's, a century-old British ice cream manufacturer owned by Unilever.
+Unilever deemed the demerger of ice cream division necessary as ice cream has distinct characteristics compared with Unilever's other operating businesses, including frozen supply chain and point of sale that support frozen goods, a different channel landscape, more seasonality, and greater capital intensity and allows Unilever to more closely align with its core businesses in four categories; personal care, home care, beauty & wellbeing and foods.

-The new company is predicted to have about 21% of the world's ice cream sales.
-It will list for trading on the Amsterdam, London, and New York Stock Exchange in November 2025.
+The Magnum Ice Cream Company is predicted to have about 21% of the world's ice cream sales.

-Dispute with Ben & Jerry's
+Dispute with Ben and Jerry's

-In September 2025 after The Magnum Ice Cream Company had demerged from Unilever, Ben & Jerry's cofounder, Ben Cohen, protested in London, demanding to "free Ben & Jerry's", which he and his fellow cofounder, Jerry Greenfield, said was necessary to protect the long-held social values of Ben & Jerry's.
-The new CEO of Magnum, Peter ter Kulve, however, stated that Ben & Jerry's would not be sold because it was fully integrated into The Magnum Ice Cream Company.
-Later in September, Greenfield resigned from the company in protest that Unilever and The Magnum Ice Cream Company were inhibiting the independence of Ben & Jerry's to have a voice on social issues.
+In September 2025 after the Magnum Ice Cream Company had demerged from Unilever, Ben & Jerry's cofounder, Ben Cohen, protested in London, demanding to "free Ben & Jerry's", which he and his fellow cofounder, Jerry Greenfield, said was necessary to protect the long-held social values of Ben & Jerry's.
+The new CEO of Magnum, Peter ter Kulve, however, stated that Ben & Jerry's would not be sold because it was fully integrated into the Magnum Ice Cream Company.
+Later in September, Greenfield resigned from the company in protest that Unilever and the Magnum Ice Cream Company were inhibiting the independence of Ben & Jerry's to have a voice on social issues.

+Listings

+The company was listed for trading with an initial public offering on the Amsterdam, London, and New York stock exchanges and an initial market value of $9.1 billion on 8 December 2025.